Nocturne No, 5 (Nocturne Tanguero )

 This work is dedicated to Francesca Albanese, whose courage, clarity, and unwavering humanity have been a fierce light amid so much shadow.
 Her voice, steady and unafraid, has held space for truth when truth is neither convenient nor welcomed.
 The music draws strength from that example—from her compassion, from her refusal to look away, and from her solidarity with a people who deserve breath, earth, and future.

-The first musical ideas were shaped in conversation with Alberto.
-He helped forge the emotional spine of the piece: the charged cluster chords, dense with feeling and truth.
-When the opening theme took shape, it was Alberto who whispered the spark—“a Nocturne Tanguero”—and with that, the second, fiery tango section was born.
-He then performed the early draft, offering the same generosity, insight, and artistry that have always guided his counsel.
-Through friendship, dialogue, and Francesca’s luminous example, this nocturne found its voice.
+When the opening theme took shape, it was Alberto who then whispered the spark—“a Nocturno Tanguero”—and with that, the tango section was born.
+He finally performed the early draft, offering the same generosity, insight, and artistry that have always guided his counsel, establishing also the final tempi of execution—tempi that give the work its exact perceived form.
+I wish to credit him for all his help and contributions.
+Through dialogue, friendship, and Francesca’s luminous example, this nocturne

 Scroll to Top